asheroto/winget-install/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security issue, please email winget [at] asheroto [dot] com.
+If you find a security/vulnerability/privacy issue, please email winget [at] asheroto [dot] com.